ednieuw/OTA-webupdater/README.md

 - The new software will start.

 Option 2:
-- Select the blue button "Enter credentials".
+- Select the blue button "Configure WIFI".
 - Choose the router from the list and enter the password.
 (The IP adres is printed in the serial monitor)
 - Restart the ESP32 and it will connect to WIFI.
 - Open the web page by entering in the URL: edsoft.local
 - Select and upload the bin file.
 -  Wait 10 sec and the root page of the application will start if available.

-### Be aware that you new installed software does not know these credentials and you will have to enter them again.
+### Be aware that your new installed software probably does not know these credentials and you will have to enter them again.